A Commissioner of Oaths is authorized by the Province of Ontario to take an oath when you sign an affidavit or statutory declaration.

-If your documents require a Nortary Public, please contact a lawyer.
+If your documents require a Notary Public, please contact a lawyer.
 We do not have a Notary Public in our office.

 Please give us a call at 519-762-2204 to see if one of our Commissioners is available to help you.

-The affidavit or statutory declaration.
-This must be signed in the presence of the Commissioner.
+The unsigned affidavit or statutory declaration.
+Must be signed in the presence of the Commissioner.

 It is at the exclusive discretion of the individual Commissioner of Oaths whether or not they choose to sign the document.
 If a Commissioner of Oaths is unsure about the identity of the deponent or the content of the document for any reason, the Commissioner of Oaths may refuse to sign the document and will recommend that the deponent consult a lawyer.